m1k4x00/Active-Directory-Lab/README.md

 ## 1. Introduction

 The goal of this project is to create a simple virtual Active Directory environment using VirtualBox which can be used to practice defensive and offensive tacticts.
 The topology of the environment is visualized in the following picture.
+After we have created the environment we are going to test varius attacks against the machines.

 ![image](https://github.com/m1k4x00/Active-Directory-Lab/assets/142576207/e8fafdd9-e879-41f3-b71a-824198737020)